FastCovNetProject/FastCovNetProject/preprocessing/README.md

 ![Std](./Std_low.PNG)

 ### Removal of images wrongly labeled as "Chest" body position
 Another thing we noticed while exploring our dataset was that there were some images that represented parts of the body different than "Chest" (hands, feet...).
-In order to remove them, since they were pretty different than "Chest" images, we thought that we could create some clusters using k-means algorithm and identify them.
-We did the following:
+In order to remove them, we explored two ideas:
+* Finding clusters with PCA/t-SNE + k-means
+* Use of image retrieval techniques to find similar wrongly labeled images.

+For both ideas, we first had to do the following steps:
 1. Load a pretrained Resnet and create a dataloader with all images and the same transformations we were using in Validation.
 1. Remove the classification layer of the network and extract the features of our images
 1. L2 normalize them

+#### Finding clusters with PCA/t-SNE + k-means
 k-means algorithm works best with low dimensionality features.
 We tried PCA and t-SNE to do so:

-#### PCA way
+##### PCA way
 We applied PCA and reduced our features to 3 dimensions.
 Even though in the plots it looked like we could find something, our features explained only the 23% of our variance.
 ![PCA_2D_3D](./PCA_2D_3D.PNG)
 Because of that, we directly went to the t-SNE way

-#### t-SNE way
+##### t-SNE way
 Before applying t-SNE on high dimensional data, it's often recommended to reduce its dimensionality using tools like PCA.
 We followed the following steps:
 1. Apply PCA and reduce from 2048 dimensions to 400 (99% of variance), although we also tried with 50, 100 and 200
 1. L2 normalize them